kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - Our paper is being featured in the Montreal AI Ethics Institute (MAIEI) newsletter!
 - They really liked the mess we made of ICLR 2022, and asked us to do it again, and we said yes to Part Deux in 2023!
 - Check out our opening remarks at ICLR's conference this year (virtual), as well as the workshop ware hosting for first-time submitters and others traditionally underrepresented in research!
+- I have been accepted to EC22's Algorithmic Game Theory Mentorship Program at EC22!
+- I have received a scholarship to attend the Tapia Conference (flight, registration, hotel for 3 days)!

 ## 2021
 - I (apparently?) won a Best Poster award at the Mediterranean Machine Learning Summer (held in Winter) School.
 Specifically, it's in the Brilliant Idea Category!!
 So cool!
 I know, I'm shocked too! :) I'd love to continue to earn more "Brilliant idea" awards! :)